Lower Bounds for Maximum Weighted Cut

 Note that in Theorem~\ref{tfree}, $T$ can be any spanning tree.
-By Theorem~\ref{notANYtree} no similar bound holds if we drop the condition that $G$ is triangle-free.
-In fact, there exist graphs $G$ with spanning trees $T$ such that ${\rm mac}(G) < w(G)/2 + 0.00001 \cdot w(T)$.
+By Theorem~\ref{notANYtree} no similar bound holds if we drop the condition that $G$ is triangle-free. {In fact, for every $\epX > 0$ there exist graphs $G$ with spanning tree $T$ such that ${\rm mac}(G) < w(G)/2 + \epX \cdot w(T)$.}

 Define $\theta$ to be the largest value such that ${\rm mac}(G) \ge \frac{w(G)}{2} + \theta \cdot w(T)$ holds for all spanning trees $T$ in a triangle-free graph $G$.

 \begin{proposition} $\frac{1}{4} \leq \theta \leq \frac{3}{8}$ \end{proposition}